Instructions for translators¶

 # -*- coding: UTF-8 -*- from lino_book.projects.min9.settings import * class Site(Site): title = "My Lino Mini site" languages = 'en es' SITE = Site(globals())

 That is, you specify your own language distribution (in the language and Spanish (your language) as second.
-See cannot currently be Spanish because the demo fixtures would fail
+The first language cannot currently be your language because the demo fixtures would fail

 If your language is not yet covered for Lino, then you must Create a demo user for your language before going on.